 Pro Tip: Prepare great answers to common interview questions for teachers so that you can provide great examples of your skills in action.

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?

-When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.
+will score your resume and tell you Zety’s resume builder exactly how to make it better.
 6. Add Other Sections to Your first year teacher Resume

 School administrators are trying to hire the best teacher possible.
 Use additional resume sections to set give your first year teacher resume some personality so that you can stand out:

 Add any language skills you have, especially if the school is located in a multilingual neighborhood.
 Make sure to include relevant certifications, achievements, hobbies, volunteer work, or anything else that could be applicable.
 Something like volunteer work or hobbies could show you’d be interested in helping with extracurricular activities at the school.
 Pro Tip: Public schools and private schools have different hiring requirements for teachers.
 If you’re applying at a public school, a teaching certification is must so make it more visible on your resume.
 7. Attach a Cover Letter to Your First Year Teacher Resume

 Do you need a cover letter?
 Let’s put it this way.
 If you write a cover letter, the worst case scenario is that it’s ignored.
 If you don’t write one, the worst case scenario is you’re automatically disqualified for the job.
 So play it safe and write a cover letter better than all the other teachers graduating every year.